 Learn about our data to view the Data Reference section.
 From here you can navigate through databases, tables, columns, metrics, or segments, and you can click on the X-ray link in the left sidebar to see an X-ray of the item you’re currently viewing.

-If you’re an administrator, when you first connect a database to Metabase, Metabot will offer to show you some automated explorations of your newly-connected data.
+If you’re an administrator, when you first connect a database to Metabase, Metabot will offer to show you some automatic explorations of your newly connected data.

 Depending on the X-ray you’re currently viewing, you’ll see suggestions that will let you: